joblobob/conferences/CppNorth2023.md

 If you want to learn how to use **Modules, Ranges, MDSpan, parallel execution, format, consteval** aaaaaannnnnnd also see some cool fluid animations along the way, go check this on Youtube!
 I created this talk to be able to learn the exciting new features of C++23 and at the same time learn about fluid simulations!
 I always understand features and learn much faster when I can *see* the effects of my changes right away.
 I never thought that I would be learning so much while creating this presentation!
 I would have been happy learning and using only modules, but instead, the sum of all the features that I learned changed my way of thinking, structuring and writing code.
 The data is always the key...
 If you don't understand the data, you don't understand the problem!

-If you want to see to code, go ahead! https://github.com/joblobob/fluid
+If you want to see to code, go ahead!
+[Flip fluid Repo](https://github.com/joblobob/fluid)

-If you want to see the code commit by commits, bo ahead! https://github.com/joblobob/ray
+If you want to see the code commit by commits, go ahead!
+[Development repo](https://github.com/joblobob/ray)

 I also had a lot of good feedback! :-D